The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

-On the other hand, we also have to control from above; we do this by applying the Cauchy-Schwartz inequality, and then the Plancherel formula (the regularized version in the Rankin-Selberg case) to get
+On the other hand, we also have to control from above; we do this by applying the Cauchy--Schwarz inequality, and then the Plancherel formula (the regularized version in the Rankin--Selberg case) to get